- Shareholders Equity

 |Commission||Paid when a stock is traded||These can be in the form of load or no-load.
 The commission can be paid either at entry or exit or both the times.|

 Whether making an investment in Stocks or Mutual fund is a completely personal decision, one should understand the pros and cons associated with each of the avenues.
-Both these options are suitable for small-scale investors with limited investments.
+Both of these options are suitable for small-scale investors with limited investments.
 Though stocks provide the opportunity of directly investing in the stock market, one needs to keep a regular track of the performance to decide the future course of action.
 The risk and rewards are completely borne by the investor.

 On the other hand, mutual funds provide the cushion of diversification in the basket.
 This is helpful as the risk gets spread out and in case one sector is going through a difficult phase.
 In addition, these funds are managed by professionals within the ambit of strategies committed and hence the investors can be relieved of constant monitoring of the investment.